Stovetop Mac and Cheese

 You are going to want this mac n cheese recipe the next time a craving hits.
 You’ll be digging into some rich and creamy pasta in no time at all!

-- Salted butter – You can use unsalted butter, too, but may want to add a few extra pinches of salt to the finished dish.
+- Salted butter – You can use unsalted butter, but may want to add a few extra pinches of salt to the finished dish.

 - All-purpose flour – When you combine this with melted butter, it makes a roux that thickens the cheese sauce.